TheBongoCats/Kolibri/README.md

 ### New Design:

 Our main idea was to create something new and at the same time all-too-familiar.
+Here you can view both desktop and mobile versions.

 ![design](https://user-images.githubusercontent.com/60012511/160284831-7e862574-3d3b-4d79-a9bb-20d937c55628.png)